 RESEARCH SPECIALIST C

-Qualifications: A Bachelor's Degree and 3 years to 5 years of experience or equivalent combination of education and experience is required.
-Lab experience, particularly mouse colony management and general lab management and ordering are strongly preferred.
+Qualifications: Bachelor's degree in molecular or cellular biology, zoology, or related field and 3 years to 5 years of experience or an equivalent combination of education and experience required.
+Master's degree preferred.

 Salary Grade: 026

 Employment Type: Exempt